apache/opendal/core/src/docs/rfcs/4638_executor.md

 Firstly, we don't want to force our users to use Tokio.
 We aim to support all runtimes, including async-std, smol, and others.

-Secondly, Opendal should be capable of running in any environment, including embedded systems.
+Secondly, OpenDAL should be capable of running in any environment, including embedded systems.
 We don’t want to restrict our users to a specific runtime.

 Finally, users may have their own preferences for observability and performance in their runtime.
 We intend to accommodate these needs effortlessly.